-As we enter into the 2020 CSA Season and continue selling our produce at local farmers markets, we want to reassure you, our valued community members, that at Transplanting Traditions we are doing everything we can to maintain the health and safety of our farmers, our customers and our community at large.
-Though we have limited capacity, we are doing our best to respond quickly and effectively to the rapidly evolving COVID-19 situation.
+As we enter into the 2023 CSA Season and continue selling our produce at local farmers markets, we want to reassure you, our valued community members, that at Transplanting Traditions we are doing everything we can to maintain the health and safety of our farmers, our customers and our community at large.

 Key Steps TTCF Staff and Farmers are taking:

 - Daily sanitizing of all common spaces, vegetable washing and packing areas, shared tools, handles, surfaces, harvest bins, etc. using approved CDC sanitization methods and recommended dilution.

 - Installation of additional handwashing stations throughout the farm in order to continue our vigilance with frequent, thorough handwashing according to CDC guidelines.

-- Closing the farm to all outside visitors except essential farm workers
+- Closing the farm to all outside visitors except CSA members and during special events.

 - Developing COVID-19 back-up plans with each farmer in the case of illness or outbreak on the farm, including a clear communication plan requiring immediate reporting of any of the above situations to all staff and farmers to limit further exposure.

-- CSA Pick-up Protocol at all of our CSA box pick-up locations to ensure safety and social distancing for both our customers and our volunteers.
+- Implementing a CSA Pick-up Protocol at all of our CSA box pick-up locations to ensure safety and social distancing for both our customers and our volunteers.

-- Adhering to all policies as recommended and/or required when selling produce at farmers markets and offering online pre-ordering for market customers.
+- Adhering to all policies as recommended and/or required when selling produce at farmers markets.

 - Remaining up-to-date on the local and national COVID-19 situation and the CDC recommendations to prevent exposure and spreading of the virus.

-We wish our customers and everyone in our surrounding community good health and peace during these uncertain times.
+We wish our customers and everyone in our surrounding community good health and thank you all for your continued support.